technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

 incorrect.](./media/image58.png)

 9. Select **Save** and then **Publish** to publish the agent.

-    >[!Alert] Ignore this step and the next one if the **Publish** option does not work.
-Continue directly with the Step 11.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image59.png)